Wednesday, January 14, 2026

 The Founder of We Care for Humanity, HRH Queen Mariam Leonor Torres Mastura, praised the initiative from the organization's headquarters: "I am incredibly proud of the WCH Greece team.
 Their swift action to support the orphans while our dear Knight, Archimandrite Chrysostomos, recovers is the true definition of compassion.
 They have shown that when one of us is down, the rest will stand up to protect the vulnerable."

-We Care for Humanity is a non-profit organization dedicated to promoting universal humanitarianism.
+About We Care for Humanity (WCH) We Care for Humanity is a non-profit organization dedicated to promoting universal humanitarianism.
 Founded by HRH Queen Mariam Leonor Torres Mastura, WCH implements sustainable projects worldwide, focusing on education, health, and the eradication of poverty.

-The international humanitarian organisation We Care for Humanity (WCH)has successfully concluded a landmark diplomatic and humanitarian tour of the United Kingdom, held between 4 and 8 December 2025.
-The delegation was led by the WCH Founder and Chairperson, HRHMaha Putri Maria Amor Leonora Torres Mastura, of the Royal House of Luzon-Tagalog within the Sovereignty of the Sultanate of Maguindanao.
+The international humanitarian organisation We Care for Humanity (WCH) has successfully concluded a landmark diplomatic and humanitarian tour of the United Kingdom, held between 4 and 8 December 2025.
+The delegation was led by the WCH Founder and Chairperson, HRH Maha Putri Maria Amor Leonora Torres Mastura, of the Royal House of Luzon-Tagalog within the Sovereignty of the Sultanate of Maguindanao.

 The visit united civic leaders, educational institutions, community organisations, and international delegates in a dynamic programme that celebrated humanitarian action, cultural exchange, and community partnership across Wolverhampton and the wider West Midlands.